Ballon d'Or winner Ada Hegerberg asked if she 'knew how to twerk'

 The first women's Ballon d'Or award has sparked a sexism row after winner Ada Hegerberg was asked if she knew how to twerk.

-Host Martin Solveig, a French DJ, made the comment as Hegerberg collected her prize for being named the world's best female footballer.
+Host Martin Solveig, a French DJ, made the comment as Lyon striker Hegerberg collected her prize for being named the world's best female footballer.

 The comment sparked outrage on social media, with many users calling the remarks "sexist", and Solveig released an apology on Twitter shortly after.